Have you ever gone a bit green with envy when you see a toddler sound asleep in the most unusual of places?

 Unfamiliar surroundings often make sleep elusive.
 If you’re at a friend’s house, make sure you are well-equipped with blankets and pillows.
 Check the temperature.
 The ideal room temperature for sleep is between 60 and 68 degrees.
 If it’s too warm, ditch the layers to cool off.
 However, if the room feels cold, bundle up and get cozy,

-If the house is noisy, you may want to bring along some headphones or earplugs to drown out disruptive sounds.
+If the house is noisy, you may want to bring along some headphones for sleeping or earplugs to drown out disruptive sounds.
 And, of course, don’t forget to bring your pajamas!